knalli/jenkins-nodejs-watcher/README.md

 A command line util watching for job result actions of a Jenkins server.
 A job status change will be used generating an audio with OS X' _say_ command via ssh.

 ## Getting Started
-Install the module with: `npm install jenkins-nodejs-watcher`
+Install the module with: `npm install jenkins-watcher`

 ```bash
 jenkins-watcher -h